Harry-Chen/InfMoE/README.md

 ### T5FFLayer

-This project includes a feed-forward layer of T5 network defined as:
+This project includes an sublayer implementation of feed-forward layer in T5 network.
+It is defined as:

 ```text
 hs := hs + dense_relu_dense(layer_norm(hs))